filippocucina/Verlet-and-Euler-Physics-in-Javascript/README.md

 # Verlet-and-Euler-Physics-in-Javascript
 Take the code and put in p5.js.
-You will be amazed!.
+You will be amazed!